How To Win The Listing Every Time By Thinking Like The Seller!

 3. Listing term too short to realize a sale.

-Simply address these issues with the seller, particularly during your listing presentation, and it will guarantee your own income.
+Simply address these issues with the seller, particularly during your listing appointment, and it will guarantee your listings will sell!

 Your Benefits for Becoming A Listing Expert!